sdaps/sdaps-class/sphinx/sdapsarray.rst

 a lot more powerful otherwise.
 The `sdapsarray` environment has the following
 features:

- * All `sdapsarray` environments in the document can be aligned to each other
+ * All :environ:`sdapsarray` environments in the document can be aligned to each other
  * The environment can span multiple pages
  * Headers will be repeated when page splits are encountered
  * The rows/columns can be swapped on the fly
- * Different `layouter` can be plugged in to modify the rendering
+ * Different ``layouter`` can be plugged in to modify the rendering
  * Fragile content can be used without further preparation
  * Contained content is executed exactly once (important for metadata generation)
  * Cells are rendered as much in-order as possible  (important for metadata generation)